• Skip to primary navigation

 • Eggs: Adding moisture and binding the dough together, the eggs help with rising as they act as a leavening agent as well as giving our rolls that nice light crumb thanks to the fat from the yolks.

-• Butter: We add room temperature butter to our dough once the gluten has begun to form to help create a smooth and luscious dough that feels as fancy as picking up a cinnamon roll from your favorite bakery.
-You could substitute non dairy butter in equal measure, however, I have not tried this and do not recommend substituting in oil.
+• Butter: We add room temperature butter to our dough once the gluten has begun to form to help create a smooth and luscious dough.
+You could substitute with non dairy butter in equal measure, however, I have not tried this.

 • Cream cheese: Tangy room temperature cream cheese adds the perfect level of indulgence to round out these Cinnabon style rolls that are hard to put down!